m0rse-dab/StockScreen/README.md

 # StockScreen

 A dynamic stock ticker display for OBS/Streamlabs browser sources, allowing live updates and customizable tickers.
-Since it's just HTML outputted, it can be used in numerous ways and repurposed for other projects.
+Since it's just web based, it can be used in numerous ways and repurposed for other projects.

 ---